 ICM provides a practical framework for sustainable development, encompassing coastal and marine management, watersheds, river basins and other associated ecosystems.
 Stakeholders across different political units join forces to systematically manage critical ecosystems that transcend administrative boundaries.
 ICM is an important tool for combining the management of human activities with the protection of critical ecosystems.

 From 1994 to 2014, PEMSEA established ICM sites in 26 locations, demonstrating the value of ICM and building capacity for expansion to other locations.
 Building on the experience gained at these sites, PEMSEA’s partner countries began expanding in 2015 to 31 additional sites around the region, in collaboration with local governments.
+By 2019 over 100 ICM sites had been established.

 ESTABLISHED ICM SITES (1994 TO 2018)